kubernetes-sigs/cluster-api-provider-digitalocean/README.md

 ## Project Status

-This project is currently work-in-progress and in Alpha, so it may not be production ready.
+This project is currently a work-in-progress, in an Alpha state, so it may not be production ready.
 There is no backwards-compatibility guarantee at this point.
 For more details on the roadmap and upcoming features, check out [the project's issue tracker on GitHub][issue].

 ## Launching a Kubernetes cluster on DigitalOcean

 Check out the [getting started guide](./docs/getting-started.md) for launching a cluster on DigitalOcean.

 ## Features

 - Native Kubernetes manifests and API
 - Support for single and multi-node control plane clusters
-- Choice your Linux distribution (as long as a current cloud-init is available)
+- Choice of Linux distribution (as long as a current [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) is available)

 ------